 B.A., Temple University

 Ph.D., Arizona State University

-I currently serve as the Associate Dean for Undergraduate Academic Programs in the College and as the Academic Dean for students in the sports of football and men and women's basketball.
-In addition, I teach archaeology classes in the Department of Anthropology.
-I frequently teach Human Impact on the Environment (with colleagues Hank Shugart and Steve Plog), Unearthing the Past (ANTH 2890) during January Term, and a summer class (ANTH 2589) in which I travel with students across Arizona, New Mexico and Colorado (this is team taught with a colleague from PVCC).
-I have also taught a USEM on the collapse of prehistoric and historic societies.
 My primary research interests are concerned with the study of change over time in prehistoric economic and settlement systems.
 I am particularly interested in the impact of the adoption of agricultural strategies by foraging societies, the role of hunting in emergent complex societies, lithic analysis and the so-called "collapse" of prehistoric societies.
-My field research has been primarily in the American Southwest (where I worked in the Mogollon Rim area (Pinedale/Snowflake) and southern desert areas of Arizona); I have also done fieldwork in Pennsylvania and South Carolina.
+My field research has been primarily in the American Southwest (where I worked in the Mogollon Rim area (Pinedale/Snowflake) and southern desert areas of Arizona).
+I have also done fieldwork in Pennsylvania, New Jersey, and South Carolina.
 I have taught courses on human impact on the environment in he forums curriculum and with colleagues in the Anthropology, Philosophy, and Environmental Sciences departments.

-In whatever spare time I have I enjoy spending time with my children and friends, swimming (I swam competitively for Temple University), walking/hiking, yoga and barre classes, and travelling back to the American Southwest.
+In whatever spare time I have, I enjoy spending time with my children and friends, swimming (I swam competitively for Temple University), walking/hiking, working out, and travelling—especially back to the American Southwest.